Skip to content

 Error Intelligence

-• Smart error classification: Errors auto-classified as CRITICAL (NullPointerException, FATAL, etc.), TRANSIENT (TimeoutException, ECONNREFUSED, etc.), or BUG (TypeError, SyntaxError, etc.) with inline badges.
-Configurable detection mode (strict / loose) controls how aggressively keywords are matched.
+• Smart classification: Errors auto-classified as CRITICAL, TRANSIENT, or BUG with inline badges.
+Configurable detection mode (strict/loose).
+User-editable severity keywords.

-• Multi-level classification: Seven severity levels—Error, Warning, Info, Performance, TODO, Debug/Trace, and Notice—each auto-detected with dedicated colors and filters.
+• Multi-level classification: Eight severity levels (Error, Warning, Info, Performance, TODO, Debug/Trace, Notice, Database) with dedicated colors and filters.

 Display & Layout

-• Severity bar mode: Colored left borders by log level as an alternative/complement to dot indicators.
+• Severity bar mode: Colored left borders by log level.

-• Visual spacing: Heuristic breathing room before/after level changes, markers, and stack traces.
+• Visual spacing: Optional breathing room before/after level changes, markers, and stack traces (V key).

-• Font size / line height: Adjustable via sliders in the Options panel.
+• Font size / line height: Adjustable via Options panel sliders or keyboard shortcuts.

 • Scrollbar minimap: Visual overview showing search matches, errors, warnings, and viewport position.